NegatioN/BattleRiteStats/_characters/raigon.md

         the first attack grants you a charge of Slicing Winds.
       icon: fbfb00ff4fa4bc542b54639b84406f01
       name: Duelist
       type: survival
+    - color: green
+      description: Hitting at least one enemy with Heavenly Strike grants you a charge of Slicing Winds.
+      icon: 47dabb046c0ec4d4c96bde0832713a46
+      name: Overflowing Power
+      type: survival
     - color: red
       description: Parry can be recast to perform a Spinning Slash.
 It deals 10 damage